Goof on the Roof: Plot

 The Stooges are informed of their roommate Bill's recent marriage, necessitating their relocation to accommodate his new wife.
 As a gesture of appreciation, they undertake the installation of Bill's newly acquired television antenna.
 However, their efforts quickly devolve into chaos, resulting in the destruction of both the television set and the household itself.

 The trio's ineptitude extends to basic household maintenance tasks, exemplified by recurring incidents such as Shemp repeatedly plunging headfirst into a bucket of water, prompting humorous confusion among the group members.
 The kitchen's swinging door proves to be another source of mishap, leading to frequent injuries.

 Upon the arrival of the television set, Larry inadvertently misplaces a crucial component down a wall cavity, exacerbating the situation by inadvertently igniting a fire while searching for it.
-Their attempts to extinguish the flames only worsen the situation, culminating in a series of mishaps involving water buckets.
+Their attempts to extinguish the flames only worsen the situation, culminating in a series of mishaps involving buckets of water.

-Efforts to affix the television antenna to the roof result in Shemp plummeting through the ceiling and landing atop the television set.
+Efforts to affix the television antenna to the roof result in Shemp plummeting through the ceiling and landing atop the television set, destroying it beyond repair.
 When Bill's newlywed wife returns home to discover the chaos, she reacts furiously, prompting Bill to swiftly revert to his single status.
-In a fit of anger, Bill directs his frustration towards his roommates.
+In a fit of anger, Bill directs his frustration towards his roommates and kicks them out.